-QUICK ANSWER: At acts 15:19 they only named a few important commandments because they knew the gentiles turning to the Father would learn about the other things on the 7th day Sabbath of YHWH, because the law was taught every 7th day Sabbath in the synagogues/congregations.
+QUICK ANSWER: At Acts 15:19 they only named a few important commandments because they knew that the gentiles turning their heart to the Father would learn about the other things on the 7th day Sabbath of YHWH, because the Law was taught every 7th day Sabbath in the synagogues/congregations.

-Concerning "the law for Christians" part, nothing like that is said here, and it's not found anywhere inside of the Bible, and does not even fit to the context of Acts 15:19.
+Concerning "the law for Christians" part they may teach, it's completely made up, nothing like that is said here, and it's not found anywhere inside of the Bible, and does not even fit to the context of Acts 15:19 but is actually contradicted by Acts 15 if you are understanding what you are reading.

 There are a few misconceptions from Acts 15:19.

-From this passage, some men are claiming that the few commandments named here are the only commandments that we have to obey.
+From this passage, some men are claiming that the few commandments named here are the only commandments that we have to obey now, even though the Messiah himself plainly told us to obey them all and to not neglect even the smallest thing.

-Men may make such claims of this is "the law for Christians" with other verses as well, and those areas as well are covered in the misconceptions, for example, such as the page titled "Love" where men twist a verse to try and say all we have to do now is love, and leave out the fact the verse even says we must keep the entire law to love, but people listen to those men rather than the verse for what it really says.
+Men may make such claims of this is "the law for Christians" with other verses as well, and those areas as well are covered in the misconceptions, for example, such as the page titled "Love" where men twist a verse to try and say all we have to do now is "love", and leave out the fact the verse even says we must keep the entire Law to love, but people listen to those men rather than the Messiah for what he really is saying.

 At Acts 15, they are writing a letter to gentiles who are new to the faith, and they decide to only name a few commandments to them in their letter, however, the reason why more commandments were not given to them is stated in the passage, and people seem to be choosing to ignore that part.